ImpScore: A Learnable Metric For Quantifying The Implicitness Level of Sentence: Conclusion and Discussion

-In this paper, we addressed the problem of quantifying the implicitness level of language.
-By providing an interpretable definition of ``implicitness,'' we have developed \modelname, a metric capable of computing implicitness scores for sentences. \modelname's performance on out-of-distribution test data demonstrates satisfactory accuracy and alignment with human judgments, which highlights its generalizability.
-Furthermore, two applications underscored the effectiveness of \modelname and revealed significant limitations in current LLMs in processing highly implicit content.
-These insights are crucial for advancing our understanding of the subtleties in language that LLMs currently struggle to grasp.
+\looseness=-1 In this paper, we addressed the problem of quantifying the implicitness level of language.
+By providing an interpretable definition of ``implicitness,'' we developed a metric capable of computing implicitness scores for sentences. \modelname's performance on out-of-distribution test data demonstrates satisfactory accuracy and alignment with human judgments, which highlights its generalizability.

-Despite these advancements, the research presented herein is not without its limitations, which open several avenues for future exploration.
-Firstly, while the dataset comprising $112,580$ sentence pairs has proven adequate, enlarging this dataset could enhance both the accuracy and the generalizability of \modelname.
-Secondly, the current evaluation of \modelname, though comprehensive, could be extended through additional user studies and a broader range of inventory questions.
-To this end, we encourage the research community to engage with \modelname, exploring its applications and further refining its capabilities.
+\looseness=-1 However, this research has limitations that suggest directions for future work.
+First, while the dataset comprising $112,580$ sentence pairs, expanding it could improve \modelname’s accuracy and generalizability.
+To do so, beyond expanding the search for existing datasets, leveraging LLMs to generate synthetic data while maintaining a coherent speech style is a promising approach.
+Moreover, incorporating a broader range of implicitness types and multilingual data would enhance \modelname’s versatility.
+Second, \modelname’s evaluation, though comprehensive, could benefit from further user studies and a wider range of inventory questions.
+Third, as the dataset grows, employing more advanced text encoders like SimCSE~\citep{gao-etal-2021-simcse} may further improve performance.
+To this end, we encourage the research community to explore and refine \modelname’s capabilities.

-Looking forward, the potential applications of \modelname in NLP research are vast and varied.
-It could be instrumental in measuring the implicitness level of machine-generated text, both in retrospective analyses and during the training phase of models.
-Specifically, \modelname could serve as a valuable tool in reinforcement learning setups, providing a reward signal that enhances language models' ability to handle nuanced linguistic constructs.
+Looking forward, \modelname has broad potential in NLP.
+It could assess implicitness in machine-generated text, aiding both retrospective analysis and model training.
+Specifically, \modelname could serve as a tool in reinforcement learning setups, providing a reward signal that enhances language models' ability to handle nuanced linguistic constructs.
 Additionally, \modelname's capacity for screening complex, high-implicitness data could significantly benefit tasks in intent detection, social awareness, and theory of mind analyses, among others.